-Vivian Maier, Chicago, 1979. © Estate of Vivian Maier, Courtesy of Maloof Collection and Howard Greenberg Gallery, NY.
+Vivian Maier, Chicago, 1979 Maloof Collection and Howard Greenberg Gallery, NY, USA.
+Artist’s website.

-Vivian Maier, New York. © Estate of Vivian Maier, Courtesy of Maloof Collection and Howard Greenberg Gallery, NY.
+Vivian Maier, New York, Maloof Collection and Howard Greenberg Gallery, NY, USA.
+Artist’s website.

-Vivian Maier, September, 1956. © Estate of Vivian Maier, Courtesy of Maloof Collection and Howard Greenberg Gallery, NY.
+Vivian Maier, September, 1956, Maloof Collection and Howard Greenberg Gallery, NY, USA.
+Artist’s website.

 12. Nan Goldin – Slice of Life

-Nan Goldin (1953-present) is one of contemporary American women photographers, acclaimed for her intimate, authentic photographs documenting her life and her dear ones.
-In her work she tackles sensitive issues of our times, such as the opioids epidemic, the HIV crisis, and the LGBTQ+ community.
+Nan Goldin (b.
+1953) is one of the contemporary American women photographers, acclaimed for her intimate, authentic photographs documenting her life and her dear ones.
+In her work, she tackles sensitive issues of our times, such as the opioid epidemic, the HIV crisis, and the LGBTQ+ community.